Big Bear Travel Guide

 With so many attractions so close to the greater LA area, it's no wonder that Big Bear is Southern California's most popular ski resort.

 Big Bear offers both skiing and snowboarding.
 Bear Mountain offers visitors the largest beginner area in the region and also more than ample area for advanced skiers and riders.
 The Silver Mountain and Bear Peak ensures some of the steepest terrain.
-The 200 acre 'winter playground,' as they like to call it, offers upwards of 130 beginner to advanced features and Southern California's only Superpipe.
+The 200 acre 'winter playground,' as they like to call it, offers upwards of 130 beginner to advanced features.
 Snow Summit also boasts a magnificent resort of offerings, giving visitors an ideal experience if in search of a relaxed and laid-back skiing holiday.

 Shopping in Big Bear is certainly a must for anyone interested in a unique shopping experience.
 Take a break from the slopes and spend an afternoon strolling around the town in The Village, the main shopping hub in Big Bear, browsing the collections of quaint boutiques, speciality stores and gift shops.
 Shoppers will find something to suit their taste in a space where art, decor, fashion and the natural environment are celebrated.